 Nylon has an enduring popularity within the 3D printing industry.
 It’s resilient, strong, durable and a tad bit flexible.
 It can be difficult to print on a desktop 3d printer though, so we’ve gathered a few tips and tricks.

 Nylon is also referred to as polyamide.
-There are many types of nylon filament on the market.
-Nylon is applicable to FFF/FDM, SLS and SLA printing.
-As a material, it is harder to require extra work from users.
-This can be in the form of adjusting temperatures and maybe even the extruder.
+There are many types of nylon 3D printer filament on the market.
+Nylon is applicable to material extrusion and powder bed fusion 3D printing technologies.

 - UV resistant and higher chemical resistance than PLA or ABS.

-- It also expires.
-A lot of nylons have a shelf life of 12 months.
+- Most nylon brands have a shelf life of max.
+12 months.

-- Nylon can (potentially) shrink during cooling so builds may be less precise.
+- Nylon can (potentially) shrink during cooling so printed parts may be less precise.

 - Heated bed not necessary for all nylon filaments (yet preferable).

 - Some sort of adhesion spray or glue stick to prevent warping.

 Things can get tricky here.
 Nylons can vary widely in terms of temperatures, cause each brand has their own range of nylons.
 The required temperature will depend on the size or polymer type being used.
 Therefore, temperatures can range from 220°C all the way up to 280°C.